idmlnz/react/README.md

 # react
-…or create a new repository on the command line echo "# react" >> README.md git init git add README.md
+A. …or create a new repository on the command line echo "# react" >> README.md git init git add README.md